SHIELD-T/n8n-workflows/WEEK_06_AI_AGENTS/README.md

 #### **📝 DAILY TASK:**
 Build a workflow that uses ChatGPT to process and respond to text.

+#### **🎯 INDUSTRY-SPECIFIC CHALLENGE:**
+Create a ChatGPT-powered system for your industry (e.g., investment advice for Fintech, health coaching for HealthTech, tutoring for EdTech).

 ---

 ### **DAY 38: WEDNESDAY - Using Claude, Mistral, or Local LLMs**